vpavlenko/study-music/research/tokenizer.md

 The next question is how to leverage basic-pitch recognition on Spotify data to further increase the model.
 I suspect that there are easier and harder genres, and we might start with easier ones.

 Not all MIDI files are equal.
 First, focus on narrowing a dataset by excluding classical music, solo piano works and jazz.

+# V2

+After some experiments, I'm trying to write up a better tokenizer.

+A tokenizer makes two passes.
+In the first pass, it transforms raw MIDI onsets into the intermediate representation (IR).
+In the second pass, it works on IR and tries to replace as much of it as possible with reference tokens marking repetition/doubling/transposition/reuse of ideas of any sort.

+## First pass: MIDI -> IR

+## Second pass: IR -> IR with references